You

 The decision to develop your own app is an exciting step.
-But before it starts, one of the most important decisions has to be made: Should there be a native app or become a web app?
+But before it starts, one of the most important decisions has to be made: Should there be a native app Or become a web app?
 Each of these technologies has its own advantages and disadvantages and may be the better choice depending on the objectives and requirements of your project.
 In this article, we'll look at the key differences between native apps and web apps to help you choose the right technology for your project.
-Whether you want maximum performance, wide accessibility, or a cost-effective development aim — here you can find out which option is best for your needs.
+Whether you want maximum performance, wide accessibility, or a cost-effective development Aim — here you can find out which option is best for your needs.

 What is a native app?